dmapper/d-tour/README.md

 2. Add `nextPage` argument to the `tour` component call in the view and provide the url that should be loaded next
-3. On a new page add `tour` component with the same tour and `continue` argument with the name of a step to start from.
+3. On a new page add `tour` component with the same tour and `startFrom` argument with the name of a step to start from.

 ### Example: